 We work with academic teaching, library staff and student

 Those who are successful in their applications to be Student Champions will:

-in depthtraining on how to use NICE Evidence Search effectively
+in depthtraining on how to use NICE Evidence Search more effectively

 - develop their facilitation skills

-- upon completion of a short reflective report template, receive a certificate of participation signed by Prof. David Haslam, Chair of NICE, Sir Andrew Dillon, CEO of NICE, and Alexia Tonnel, Director of Evidence Resources.
+- upon completion of a short reflective report template, receive a certificate of participation signed by the Chair and Chief Executive of NICE.

 - be eligible to attend a

 one dayconference to learn more about NICE where they will meet Student Champions from other universities and disciplines

 - be well placed to engage with NICE at a higher level in their future career

 Benefits for students attending Student Champions sessions